 Simple Physics experiment

-Hold an elastic band by its ends and twist it in opposite directions until a little ball forms in the center.
+Hold an elastic band by its ends and twist it in opposite directions until little ball forms in the center.

 In other words, the right-handed or left-handed nature of mass or electromagnetic energy will relate to the concepts of matter and antimatter.
 If a black ball is right-handed, its anti-black-ball will be a left-handed black ball.

-1.b.4.
-Effects of big black balls
+Effects of black holes

 Gravitational attraction on mass and energy